The HEX Series

 Designed With Research and Development in Mind

-The HEX system is ideal for research and development due to its modular nature.
+The HEX Series are ideal for research and development due to their modular nature.
 All essential elements are accessible, allowing testing of various components and thorough exploration of the processes involved in several thin-film deposition techniques, including:

 - Sample preparation for surface analysis